Correct CPR Hand Placement for Effective Chest Compressions

 If compressions are not performed adequately, blood circulation won't be effective.
 If compressions are ineffective, CPR will be useless too.
 On the other hand, effective chest compressions keep a person viable until help arrives and get the heart beating again on its own.

-How does hand placement differ for adults, children, and infants during CPR?
+How does CPR hand placement differ between adults and children?

 Does Hand Placement Affect the Quality of Chest Compressions?